lwjohnst86/nefa-code/doc/submission/reviewer-response.md

         interaction testing is prefered.
 We ran interaction tests by sex and ethnicity and found no significant interactive associations.
-While these results internally suggest no differences between sex or ethnicity, our cohort was not designed to answer these research questions and the results presented in the paper may still not be generalizable to other populations. {{yea?}}
+While these results internally suggest no differences between sex or ethnicity, there may still be features unique to sex and ethnicity in this cohort that limit generalizability.

 8. *"DISCUSSION"*
     - *"I would like to see more on the DAGs that underlies the selected